This project was released in conjunction with another which programs 1702A EPROMs. More about that here.

 - Fixed bug where operations in menus were enabled at times they shouldn’t have been

-Use this command with the pre-programmed Arduino bootloader to program the firmware (replace the COM port as appropriate):
+Use AVRDUDE with this command and the pre-programmed Arduino bootloader to program the firmware (replace the COM port as appropriate):

 avrdude -p m2560 -c stk500v2 -P COM4 -b 115200 -D -p atmega2560 -U flash:w:hveprom.hex:i